widesky/docs/content/en/products/cloud/vis/query-editor.md

 Below are some core concepts that are helpful to know when building a query,

 ### Fields
 A WideSky query is constructed by asking for specific fields.
-To construct a query for Grafana to plot, you need to add fields that will return with data for the panel to display.
+To construct a query for Grafana to display, you need to add fields that return with data for the panel to display.
 All fields appear on the left of the editor colored <span style="color:blue">*blue*</span>.

 #### Adding fields